Introduction

 Greater Scalability

-AI-native businesses can scale many operations without proportional increases in headcount.
+AI-native firms can scale many functions without matching headcount.

 Improved Customer Experiences